-QuikSCAT data file names are 23 characters in length.
+SeaWinds data file names are 23 characters in length.
 The file naming convention is as follows:

-Level 1B: QS_S1Bnnnnn.yyyydddhhmm Level 2A: QS_S2Annnnn.yyyydddhhmm Level 2B: QS_S2Bnnnnn.yyyydddhhmm where:
+Level 1B: SW\S1Bnnnnn.yyyydddhhmm Level 2A: SW\S2Annnnn.yyyydddhhmm Level 2B: SW\S2Bnnnnn.yyyydddhhmm Level 3: SW\S3\aaaadoy.yyydddhhmm where:

-nnnnn: The QuikSCAT satellite orbital rev number
+nnnnn: The ADEOS-II satellite orbital rev number

-yyyy: The calendar year when this product was generated ddd: The day of the year when this product was generated hh: The hour in twenty-four hour time when this product was generated mm: The minute when this product was generated
+yyyy: The calendar year when this product was generated ddd: The day of the year when this product was generated aaaa: The year measurements were taken.

+doy: The day-of-year measurements were taken..

+hh: The hour in twenty-four hour time when this product was generated mm: The minute when this product was generated